Use Analytics to Paint a Picture of Your Senior Living Community for Residents

 The better your community can come to cracking this code, the closer it will come to surpassing resident acquisition and occupancy goals.
 Check out this glossary of Google Analytics terms if you need a refresher, and make the most of this senior living marketing idea for your community.

-None of us have a crystal ball to predict which senior living marketing idea will impact your community’s resident acquisition goals the most in 2018, which is why we’ve provided 5 of them to be used together, separately, or based on your community’s needs.
-To refresh your team on the series, and save on scrolling, we’ve provided the five senior living marketing ideas for 2018 with the corresponding links below:
+None of us have a crystal ball to predict which senior living marketing idea will impact your community’s resident acquisition goals the most, which is why we’ve provided 5 of them to be used together, separately, or based on your community’s needs.
+To refresh your team on the series and save on scrolling, we’ve provided the five senior living marketing ideas with the corresponding links below:

-- Part 1 – Senior Living Highlights from 2017 and Series Introduction
+- Part 1 – Senior Living Highlights and Series Introduction

 - Part 2 – Idea #1: Satisfy ALL Stakeholders: Target/Recruit both the Adult-Child Influencer (ACI) and Parent/Resident